Ben's Chili Bowl: History

 In the summer of 2007, the owners of Ben's led a coalition of ten small local businesses to broker a deal with a local energy company to convert operations to 100% wind energy.
 The New York Post quoted Nizam Ali as saying, "We see this as part of being involved in what is good for the neighborhood, what's good for the city....It's a good idea that helps the environment and, it turns out, makes economic sense for all of us."

 In 2008, Ben's Chili Bowl opened a second location in the newly built Nationals Park, though it has a more limited selection than the original restaurant.

 On October 7, 2009, Ben died at the age of 82.
-He and his wife, Virginia, had retired from the restaurant business, having passed daily operations of Ben's Chili Bowl to their sons, Kamal and Nizam.
+He and his wife, Virginia, had retired from the restaurant business, having passed daily operations of Ben's Chili Bowl to two of their sons, Kamal and Nizam, while their third son, Sage, assisted.
 Ali's death was mourned in multiple ways throughout the city, including a written statement by Mayor Adrian Fenty, which read in part:

 "I am deeply saddened to hear of the passing of the founder and namesake of Ben's Chili Bowl, one of the greatest treasures in the District of Columbia.
 Ben Ali was a man who invested his life in a small business that weathered multiple storms and became the soul of a neighborhood and the pride of our city."

 In 2009, Ben's sons, Nizam and Kamal, opened an upscale restaurant and bar, Ben's Next Door, at 1211 U St, NW, adjacent to the original building.
 Featuring alcohol (something not available in Ben's), the restaurant's goal is to "complement" Ben's, according to Nizam, who says that the goal is to stay "true to ourselves".
 The restaurant offers everything on the Ben's Chili Bowl menu from 11 am to closing, in addition to its lunch, dinner, and a late-night menu.

+In 2014, the first location outside of DC opened in Arlington on Wilson Boulevard.
+It closed in 2020 during the COVID-19 pandemic.